learningequality/kolibri-design-system/README.md

 ### Deployment

 The documentation site is currently deployed to Netlifty automatically when changes are pushed to one of the primary branches.
+This is configured in the Netlify web UI to run `yarn generate` and point at the created `dist` directory.

-This is configured in the `/netlify.toml` file and authenticated with the [Netlify GitHub app](https://docs.netlify.com/configure-builds/repo-permissions-linking/#authentication-with-the-netlify-github-app).
+Netlify is authenticated with the [Netlify GitHub app](https://docs.netlify.com/configure-builds/repo-permissions-linking/#authentication-with-the-netlify-github-app).

-Longer-term, we will likely want to transition to Google Cloud for more control of the deployment.
-Specifically, we'll want to
+Note that we currently use the deprecated Nuxt.js `mode: universal` flag, and should switch to the newer `target: static` flag.

 ### SVG Icons